Numerical Implementation of Just-In-Time Decoding in Novel Lattice Slices Through the Three-Dimensional Surface Code: Constructing Slices

 \section{Constructing Slices}

 In this section we present our proposed slices through the three 3D surface codes.
-We begin with an examination of the criteria which these slices must satisfy and the issues we encountered when trying to construct slices consistent with the structure originally described by Brown.
-We then discuss each of our slices individually and finally demonstrate that they have the correct overlap at each step of the procedure.
+We begin with an examination of the criteria which these slices must satisfy, then discuss each of our slices individually and finally demonstrate that they have the correct overlap at each step of the procedure.